km1610/km1610/README.md

 🌱 I’m currently learning data science and machine learning to broaden my skill set.

-💬 Ask me about anything related to programming, web development, or my journey as a student in computer science.
+💬 Ask me about anything related to programming or my journey as a student in computer science.

 📫 How to reach me: [kshitimalla@gmail.com](mailto:kshitimalla@gmail.com)